achintachak12/python-api-app/README.md

 ## Install instruction
 ### Generation of image(optional):
 You may generate the image and upload the image to your own docker repository.
-RUn following command from root folder:
+Run following command from root folder:
 ```
 cd app
 bash ./createimage.sh
 ```
 ### Infrastructure deployment:
-> Please verify the variables mentioned under /templates/configs.tf and make changes if required.
+- > Please verify the variables mentioned under /templates/configs.tf and make changes if required.
-> Ensure the pre-requisites are met.
+- > Ensure the pre-requisites are met.
-> Run following command from root folder to deploy the infrastructure
+- > Run following command from root folder to deploy the infrastructure
 ```
 cd container
 bash ./deployinfra.sh
 ```
 ## Test instruction
-Once the installation is complete:
+Once the installation is completed:
 - Collect the application load balancer DNS name(A record) and browse the url.

 - Also call */version* api using the same url and verify the response.